Axia-Tech/AXIA-wiki/docs/learn/learn-security.md

 [Verge](https://coincentral.com/verge-suffers-51-attack-hard-forks-in-response/),
 [Bitcoin Gold](https://bitcoingold.org/responding-to-attacks/), and other cryptocurrencies.

-On AXIASolar, this disparity between chain security will not be present.
+On AXIASolar, this disaxia between chain security will not be present.
 When a parachain connects to AXIASolar, the Relay Chain validator set become the securers of that parachain's state transitions.
 The parachain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
 Validators will then check